noaa-ocs-hydrography/noaabathymetry/docs/index.md

 [BlueTopo](https://www.nauticalcharts.noaa.gov/data/bluetopo.html) is a compilation of the best available public bathymetric data of U.S. waters.
 Created by [NOAA Office of Coast Survey's](https://www.nauticalcharts.noaa.gov/) National Bathymetric Source project, it provides depth information nationwide with the vertical uncertainty tied to that depth estimate as well as information on the survey source.

 This package simplifies downloading bathymetric tiles from NOAA's public S3 bucket and assembling them into per-UTM-zone GDAL Virtual Rasters for use in GIS applications.
-It supports six S3-hosted data sources (BlueTopo, Modeling, BAG, S-102 v2.1/v2.2/v3.0) and can also work with local tile directories.
+It supports six S3-hosted data sources (BlueTopo, Modeling, BAG, S-102 v2.1/v2.2/v3.0).

 ## Who this package is for